-Age of Innocence: flash fiction
+Age of Innocence: Flash Fiction

 Age of Innocence

 But there were no flowers in the ceremony, no efflorescence at all in the surrounding countryside.
-These were mere insinuations of greater perils which led to the selection of the child and the solemn tradition that was to follow.
+These were mere insinuations of even greater impending perils which led to the selection of the child and the solemn tradition that was to follow.

 Dan Fogelberg's The Innocent Age